s9w/oof/readme.md

 If you want real-time output, ie continuously changing what's on the screen, there's even more potential: By keeping track of the current screen state, *oof* avoids writing to cells that haven't changed.
 And: Changing the console cursor state (even without printing anything) is expensive.
 Avoiding unnecessary state changes is key.
 Both of these optimizations are implemented in the `screen` and `pixel_screen` classes.

-`oof::screen` lets you define a rectangle in your console window, and set the state of every single cell.
+With `oof::screen` you define a rectangle in your console window and set the state of every single cell.
 Its `get_string()` and `write_string(string_type&)` methods then output an optimized string to achieve the desired state.
 This assumes that the user didn't interfere - so don't.
-The difference between `get_string()` and `write_string(string_type&)` is that the passed string will be used to avoid allocating a new string.
-So it'll avoid memory waste.
-Almost always, the cost of building up the string is tiny vs the cost of printing, so don't worry about this too much.
+The difference between `get_string()` and `write_string(string_type&)` is that the passed string will be reused to avoid allocating a new string.
+Almost always, the time to build up the string is tiny vs the time it takes to print, so don't worry about this too much.

 Example for `oof::screen` usage:
 ```c++